IIIT-Sricity-FSD-2024-2028/12_StackBuilders/DomainExpertInteraction.md

 Role :Wellness Program Instructor

-Experience in domain : Worked as FHVE instructor in iiitsricity From past years
+Experience in domain : Working as a FHVE instructor at IIIT SriCity for past few years

 Nature of work : operational